Playback Memory Lab

 - What type of equipment does Playback Memory Lab offer?

-- What about photo or video editing software?
+- Does the lab have photo or video editing software?

-The Playback Memory Lab is a space dedicated to digitizing analog media.
-The library does not currently offer photo editing tools.
-Please visit Sonoma County Library E Street Studios for more information on video editing in the library.
+The Playback Memory Lab does not currently offer photo editing tools.
+Please visit Sonoma County Library E Street Studios for more information on editing in the library.